OFS/ofs.github.io/docs/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile.md

 The reference FIM and unchanged FIM compilations contain Host Exerciser Modules (HEMs).
 These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc. There are three HEMs present in the Intel OFS Reference FIM - HE-LPBK, HE-MEM, and HE-HSSI.
 These exercisers are tied to three different VFs that must be enabled before they can be used.
 Execution of these exercisers requires you bind specific VF endpoint to **vfio-pci**.
 The host-side software looks for these endpoints to grab the correct FPGA resource.

-Refer to the Intel [Shell Technical Reference Manual: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/) for a full description of these modules.
+Refer to the Intel [Shell Technical Reference Manual: OFS for Agilex™ 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2025.1-1/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/) for a full description of these modules.

 #### Table 5: Module PF/VF Mappings